Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Cross-Sections for Neutrino Reactions in Magnetized Proto-Neutron Star Matter

 with

 and

 where $m_l$ is the mass of the final lepton.

-Since we assume that the magnetic field is weak, the Fermi distribution and the delta function in the above equations can be expanded in terms of the magnetic field $B$.
-Then the cross-section can be presented as a sum of two contributions with and without the magnetic field
+Since we take the weak magnetic field limit, we treat this system as partially spin-polarized owing to the magnetic field.
+Then the Fermi distribution and the delta function in the above equations can be expanded in terms of the magnetic field $B$.
+Finally, the cross-section can be summarized as a sum of two contributions, $\sigma^0_{S,A}$ independent of $B$ and $\Delta \sigma_{S,A}$ depending on $B$,

-where the indices $S$ and $A$ indicate the cross-sections for scattering and absorption, respectively.
-Note that $\sigma^0_{S,A}$ is independent of $B$, and $\Delta \sigma_{S,A}$ is proportional to $B$.
-By considering the spin-dependence, we can express the $W_{BL}$ as follows
+where the indices $S$ and $A$ indicate the cross-sections for scattering or absorption, respectively.